f/dont-fail-me-again/README.md

     at ...
 ```

+Troubleshoot

+- It works only on OS X for now.
+It can be implemented to Linux easily, but I've no time to.

-May the force be with you.
+> May the force be with you.

 ## License